States prepare migrant movement plans; Centre says COVID-19 recovery rate up at over 25%

 Interacting with Congress leader Rahul Gandhi through video conferencing, Rajan said it is "all too easy to have a lockdown forever", but that is not sustainable for the economy and India does not have the capacity to support people across the spectrum for too long.
 A nationwide lockdown has been in place Since March 25.
 First it was announced for 21 days till April 14, but Prime Minister Narendra Modi later extended it till May 3 to contain the coronovirus pandemic.

 In its evening update, the Union Health Ministry said 1,075 people have died due to COVID-19 so far across the country after 67 deaths were reported since Wednesday evening.
 The number of cases has increased to 33,610, including 1,823 new cases detected in the last 24 hours.
-However, a PTI tally of the death toll reported by various states and union territories, as of 8.30 PM, showed at least 1,137 people have lost their lives while close to 34,500 people have been infected so far.
+However, a PTI tally of the death toll reported by various states and union territories, as of 11.15 PM, showed at least 34,737 people have been infected and 1,146 people have lost their lives so far.

 Maharashtra alone saw its tally crossing 10,000 with 583 new cases during the day, while 27 more people died.
 The state tops the nationwide tally with total 10,498 confirmed cases and 459 deaths so far.
 Mumbai alone now accounts for 6,874 confirmed cases and 290 deaths.
 Gujarat also saw its tally of confirmed cases rising by 313 to 4,395, while 17 more people died on Thursday to take the state's death toll to 214.
 Ahmedabad alone has reported more than 3,000 cases and 149 deaths.